onflow/docs/docs/tutorials/smart-contracts.md

 sidebar_label: Smart Contracts
 ---

-Decentralized applications (dApps) derive their core functionality from the [smart contracts](https://en.wikipedia.org/wiki/Smart_contract) employed on the blockchain, distinguishing them from centralized application servers and databases.
-These smart contracts, often termed "on-chain" code, form the foundation of a dApp.
+Decentralized applications (dapps) derive their core functionality from the [smart contracts](https://en.wikipedia.org/wiki/Smart_contract) employed on the blockchain, distinguishing them from centralized application servers and databases.
+These smart contracts, often termed "on-chain" code, form the foundation of a dapp.

 To create a robust model for your dapp, it's crucial to consider the data and logic residing in your smart contracts.
 A clear distinction between on-chain and off-chain components is essential.